 For more info on my discoveries here, take a peek at my other 5s from Gulangyu Island.

-You can also have a look at my various Top 5s on the city of Xiamen.
+You can also have a look at my articles on the nearby city of Xiamen.